At Amazon jungle hospital, U.S. med students learn vital lessons

 The closures, caused by a confluence of factors including reduced access to Medicaid and hospital consolidations, have contributed to the country’s soaring infant and maternal mortality rates, experts say.

-Craig Kennedy, the executive director of the Association of Clinicians for the Underserved, said large swaths of the U.S. are starving for the kind of doctors who emerge from overseas experiences having learned how to do more with less.
+Craig Kennedy, the executive director of the Association of Clinicians for the Underserved, said large swaths of the United States are starving for the kind of doctors who emerge from overseas experiences having learned how to do more with less.

 Dr. John Cullen runs a 10-bed hospital in the tiny town of Valdez along Alaska’s wild southern coast.
 The closest major medical center is more than 300 miles away.

-“It’s a very intensive kind of medical experience here and we do it with fairly limited resources,” said Cullen, who is the president of the American Academy of Family Physicians.
+“It’s a very intensive kind of medical experience here and we do it with fairly limited resources,” Cullen, who is the president of the American Academy of Family Physicians, said.
 “In that respect, it’s probably similar to what the students experienced in Peru.”

 “I hate to say it,” Cullen added, “but having that experience would lend itself very well in the U.S. It’s a sad commentary on where things are at right now, but there is so much need in rural America.”